mjsteimel/augur/README.md

-# Edited by Matthew Steimel
+# Edited by Matthew Steimel on 8/23/2023

 # Augur NEW Release v0.51.1